5 Link Building Myths of 2023 Debunked

 Many beginner SEOs think they need only high DA links.

 Yet, don’t start acquiring whatever available links.
 You still should account for various metrics to avoid filling your profile with spammy links.

 In fact, 56.2% of SEO specialists think that both quality and quantity matter.

 For instance, low DA doesn’t always mean that the site is not qualitative.
 It might be just newly launched.
 So, you can check the site or domain age.
 If you see that this source is relevant to yours and provides quality content, you can work with it.

 Also, if you run a very niche website, the sources you’ll target won’t have too high domain authority.
 But that’s just the particularities of your operating niche.

 Site relevancy might play the main role here.
-As backlinks signal search engines that the site is worth trusting and relevant to the ceratin industry or niche, don’t skip smaller sites.
+As backlinks signal search engines that the site is worth trusting and relevant to a certain industry or niche, don’t skip smaller sites.